Estimated time to read: 5 minutes

 To be effective, the relative humidity of the compressed air should be below 50%.
 To help you monitor the drying process, there's optional PDP indicators.
 These devices come with a PDP alarm, measure dew point, and indicate fan status.

 You may come across non-cycling or cycling when researching fridge dryers.
 Offered by Ceccato, non-cycling dryers are the most budget friendly option.
 The main difference between the two types are in how the motor runs.

 Non-cycling dryers operate continuously, regardless of air load demand.
 This standard equipment is relatively easy to install and operate, and is usually paired with a rotary screw compressor.
 There's also a high-temperature option for piston compressors.

 The biggest factor for choosing any dryer set up is air quality.
 You'll also want to consider installation, reliability, a stable dew point, and quality components.
 Of course energy usage and efficiency are also key factors to keep operational costs down.

 Our CDX refrigerant dryers come with cost-saving features while ensuring long-term reliability.
 The build quality ensures long service intervals, and there's very little maintenance required.
 Also, the latest generation models are equipped with a scroll refrigerant compressor and micro-channel condenser to minimize energy usage.

-Since refrigerant dryers use refrigerant gasses, their environmental footprint is something worthy of pointing out.
+Since fridge dryers use refrigerant gasses, it's worth pointing out their environmental impact.
 Our CDX dryers use R513A and R410A gas.
-This means while operating this Ceccato refrigerant dryer, there's no impact on the ozone layer.
+This means while operating this Ceccato fridge dryer, there's no impact on the ozone layer.
 In particular, R410A has a Low Global Warming Potential (GWP), and is 20-30% more efficient with a rotary refrigerant compressor (compared to piston).